bcgov/design-research-guide/docs/ethics/index.md

 - Research projects taking place outside of Canada
 - Research with over-researched populations, such as people who are homeless, people who work in the sex industry, or people who use illegal drugs

-If you are unsure on how to approach your user research study, always ask for a second opinion and talk to the Service Design Team, your Ministry Privacy Officer or the Privacy and Compliance Training branch for advice.
+If you are unsure on how to approach your user research study, always ask for a second opinion and talk to the Service Design Team for advice.

 ## Complex Research Activities